Architecture

 2. Create empty overlay

-3. Record owner (caller principal)
+3. Record owner (caller identity)

 4. Return transaction ID